Sport in Ethiopia

-Sports in Ethiopia include many fields, although Ethiopia is best known internationally for its middle-distance and long-distance runners.
+Sports in Ethiopia include many fields.
+Association football is the most popular sport in Ethiopia, followed by athletics.
+Ethiopia is best known internationally for its middle-distance and long-distance runners.
 Seifu Mekonnen was an Olympic contestant for Ethiopia in boxing.
 The Ethiopian national football team won the 1962 African Cup of Nations.
 There are also traditional sports events, such as stick fighting which is popular amongst the Surma and Nyangatom people.

+History

+Modern Ethiopian sport began to take shape in the late 19th century, owing to Ethiopians who were in contact with Europe and Westerners who brought their ideas of sport to Addis Ababa.
+Emperor Haile Selassie made Ethiopia's first application for Olympic status in 1928, though it was turned down due to a general exclusion at the time of African nations.
+The country's National Olympic Committee was first officially recognized in 1954.